-If you’re thinking about investing in stocks for the first time, buying Netflix stock through an online broker could be a good entry point.
+If you’re thinking about investing in stocks for the first time, buying Netflix shares through an online broker could be a good entry point.
 Of course, buying a stock doesn’t guarantee you’ll make money – it takes skill and knowledge to become an effective investor.
 So, before you launch in, read through this page, and our numerous educational articles, to build your understanding and confidence.

 If you’re ready to invest in stocks, we’ll show you how below.
 If you want to learn more first, keep reading.

-Buy Netflix stock, right now
+Buy Netflix shares, right now

 Ready to invest in Netflix shares?
 Click on the links below to find an online broker that makes the most sense for you.
 Our helpful guides walk you through top best investment choices and the most reputable online brokerages.
 We also explain various different methods of investing.

 Looking for something more dynamic than long-term investing?
 You can always opt to trade shares instead.
 When you trade shares in a stock like Netflix, you’re typically buying and selling shares in a short timeframe, sometimes on the same day (this is known as day trading).
 Read on to see which online brokers offer the best platforms and most affordable fees for those interested in high-volume trading.

 How to buy Netflix shares in 7 simple steps

 Want to increase your chance of success when buying Netflix shares?
 Take some time to research how the company operates and how the stock historically behaves before taking the plunge.

 If you’re just starting out, consider buying a modest initial investment in Netflix.
 As you get more comfortable with investing, you can choose to put more money on the line.
 In the meantime, here’s an investing checklist to guide your decisions: